aiplanethub/beyondllm/examples/document_search_and_chat.md

-# Chat with Document RAG Application
+# Document Search and Chat

 ## Import the required libraries